 Customers expect courtesy at all times.
-Over 75% percent of customers said they would leave a company if they were dealing with unfriendly or impolite a customer service agent.
+Over 75% percent of customers said they would leave a company if they were dealing with unfriendly or impolite a customer support agent.
 Meanwhile, 71% said they would leave a company if they encountered rigid policies, like inflexible returns and product warranties.

 Being Put On Hold Is Poor Customer Support

 No one likes to be putt on hold after waiting to get through to a call center.
 If the hold time is 2 minutes or more, most customers will leave.
 If the customer is going to be on hold longer than 2 minutes, provide a way they can choose to be called back by an agent when their call is next in the queue from when they called.